 For adults experiencing speech difficulties, we can similarly assess and then provide treatment and strategies to improve overall intelligibility of speech.

-Language: This include the ability to comprehend and use language.
+Language: This includes the ability to comprehend and use language.
 Depending on your or your child's age and abilities, your therapist may choose to do a formal assessment of language skills or a more natural and play based observation of abilities.
 Or they may decide to do a mix of both.